taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Cracking the PM Interview: How to Land a Product Manager Job in Technology by Gayle Laakmann McDowell and Jackie Bavaro
 - What Color Is Your Parachute?
 2020: A Practical Manual for Job-Hunters and Career-Changers by Richard N. Bolles

+## DevOps

+- Jenkins 2: Up and Running: Evolve Your Deployment Pipeline for Next Generation Automation by Brent Laster
+- Jenkins: The Definitive Guide by John Smart
+- Learning Continuous Integration with Jenkins by Nikhil Pathania
+- Continuous Delivery with Docker and Jenkins by Rafal Leszko
+- Kubernetes in Action by Marko Luksa

+## SRE

+- Site Reliability Engineering: How Google Runs Production Systems
+- The Site Reliability Workbook: Practical Ways to Implement SRE
+- Seeking SRE: Conversations About Running Production Systems at Scale by David N. Blank-Edelman
+- The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations
+- Infrastructure as Code: Managing Servers in the Cloud by Kief Morris
+- Systems Performance: Enterprise and the Cloud by Brendan Gregg
+- Web Operations: Keeping the Data On Time by Jesse Robbins and John Allspaw
+- Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems by Martin Kleppmann
+- Database Reliability Engineering: Designing and Operating Resilient Database Systems by Charity Majors and Laine Campbell
+- Practical Monitoring: Effective Strategies for the Real World by Mike Julian
+- Building Microservices: Designing Fine-Grained Systems by Sam Newman
+- Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services by Brendan Burns

+## Development Tools

+### Git

+- Pro Git by Ben Straub and Scott Chacon
+- Version Control with Git: Powerful Tools and Techniques for Collaborative Software Development by Jon Loeliger
+- Professional Git by Brent Laster
+- Git Pocket Guide: A Working Introduction by Richard E. Silverman

+### Maven

+- Maven: The Definitive Guide
+- Apache Maven Cookbook by Raghuram Bharathan

 ## Others